waku-org/docs.waku.org/docs/guides/js-waku/use-waku-react.md

 :::

 :::tip
-You have successfully integrated `js-waku` into a React application using the `@waku/react` package.
+You have successfully integrated `@waku/sdk` into a React application using the `@waku/react` package.
 Check out the [web-chat](https://github.com/waku-org/js-waku-examples/tree/master/examples/web-chat) example for a working demo.
 :::